nginx-boilerplate/nginx-boilerplate/README.md

 ## Try it
  * Update the "root" directive in src/sites/default.conf (document root)
  * Update the "user" directive in src/system.conf if needed (logs and fastcgi)
+ * Make sure "user" has access to the specified locations
  * run build/run.sh to restart Nginx in boilerplate mode
  * Go to http://127.0.0.1 (or to http://your_host_name)